 This may well make your customers appreciate your products even more and feel a closer bond with your brand.

 Take Your Customers Behind the Scenes

 As with the idea discussed above, taking your audience on a tour of your business’s workspace can really boost engagement and reinforce your branding.

 While a product-based ‘making of’ shows the design/manufacturing of a commodity, a behind-the-scenes video shows the running of your company itself.
 Live interactive broadcasting is the ideal platform to introduce your team, demonstrate the passion and creativity behind your business, and show a more ‘human’ side of your brand.

 Perhaps lead viewers around various departments, from your admin team to your marketing and your web design division.
 Make them feel welcome, and invite them to put questions to your teams.
 They may want to see concept art, for example, or learn about your design process.
 It’s natural that you’ll want to hold key details back, but try to be as open as possible.

 Have you considered how live interactive broadcasting could revolutionize your business?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.